-Finding the right therapist for your individual counseling is crucial, but how do you know what to look for in a mental health professional?
+Finding the right therapist for mental health counseling is crucial, but how do you know what to look for in a mental health professional when searching “individual counseling near me”?
 Here are some of our go-to questions for determining whether a therapist is the right fit for your needs.

 What Is Your Background?

 Think of choosing your therapist and the consultation as something akin to a first date.
-You want to get to know the basic details of the other person and learn if your values align.
-With a therapist, the same is important.
-Additionally you may want to know more about their education and experience.
-Don’t be afraid to ask about how long they’ve practiced therapy for.
+You want to get to know the basic details of the other person and learn if your values align, if this is someone you want to spend time with and trust to share your secrets, fears, and desires.
+With a therapist, the same is important – you want to make sure they’re the right fit personally, but also professionally, which means asking about their education and experience.
+Don’t be afraid to ask how long they’ve practiced therapy or how long they’ve specialized in treating your mental health condition.
+After all, someone well-versed in treating anxiety and panic attacks may not have the same level of expertise schizophrenia or substance abuse.
 Getting to know a person’s history and level of experience can be a comforting thing to many prospective patients.

 Do You Offer Online Sessions?

 In the modern era, finding a therapist who offers some or all online sessions isn’t usually very difficult, but it doesn’t hurt to know.
-Online sessions are incredibly helpful for people with disabilities or who don’t own reliable transportation.
-Additionally, you can’t always factor in the unexpected, so even if you’ve got your own car, a bad winter storm or a flat tire can still keep you from physically meeting.
-Having the option to take a session online can be good reassurance.
+Virtual therapy is incredibly helpful for people with disabilities or who don’t own reliable transportation, or live in an area with limited mental health care options.
+More, even if you’re someone who prefers in-person counseling, you can’t always factor in the unexpected, so even if you’ve got your own car, a bad winter storm or a flat tire can still keep you from physically meeting.
+Having the option to take a session online can be good reassurance that you’ll always have the ability to speak with your therapist.

 What Will My Sessions Be Like?

-Depending on your needs, your session can vary from what you may consider to be the norm.
-Some sessions are all talk, rather straightforward and traditional.
-Others may include exercises and role-playing that may feel confrontational at times.
+Depending on your needs, your counseling session can vary from what you may consider to be the norm.
+Some sessions are all talk, rather straightforward and traditional, which is considered talk therapy.
+Others may include exercises and role-playing that may feel confrontational at times, or your therapist may introduce therapies like EMDR or Cognitive Behavioral Therapy.
 Setting your expectations early for what your therapy sessions will be like can be immensely helpful.
 Asking the question can also bring up things you’re unsure about.
 Does the idea of doing “homework” after a session sound like too much for your busy life?
 Maybe now that you know, you can learn more about what this really means.
 If it’s still not for you, then you’ve ruled out one option in your search.

 Can You Prescribe Medication?

-More and more psychotherapy involves prescription medication.
+More and more psychotherapy involves prescription medication when talk therapy isn’t enough.
 This is especially true for issues like ADHD, depression, anxiety, and bipolar disorder.
 A therapist doesn’t necessarily have to be a psychiatrist to recommend medication, though only a psychiatrist can prescribe it.
-Therapists will still want to be aware of any medication you take.
-They can make recommendations, but not all therapists will suggest medication.
+If they do recommend it, they will want to be aware of any medication you already take so they can make accurate and safe recommendations.
+Still, not all therapists will suggest medication.
 That decision depends on your needs, the type of treatment you’re undergoing, and a variety of other factors.

 Do You Think We’re a Good Fit?

-There are dozens of questions you can ask your therapist that we haven’t covered, but these are some of the best for determining whether a particular therapist is right for you.
+There are dozens of questions you can ask your therapist that we haven’t covered, but these are some of the best for determining whether a particular therapist is right for you when you’re searching for “individual counseling near me.”
 Ready to schedule a consultation or have more questions?
 Give us a call at SOL Mental Health today, and get started on your mental health journey.